Ipsos iSay Review

 There are several reasons why survey sites like Ipsos iSay are hesitant to pay high rewards.
 First of all, they don’t want so-called “professional survey-takers”.
 This means they don’t want survey participants that sit all day doing nothing but taking surveys for a living.
 Instead, they want people with “normal lives” to answer surveys occasionally.

-As an example, survey participants that frequently take consumer brand surveys might recognize certain brands more easily than they would have done through their normal shopping behaviour.
+As an example, survey participants who frequently take consumer brand surveys might recognize certain brands more easily than they would have done through their normal shopping behaviour.
 This creates bias, which essentially means their answers are not an accurate reflection of the real situation.

 The consequence of creating bias could be that data is interpreted in the wrong way, leading to potentially wrong business decisions down the line.
 By giving too high rewards, companies such as Ipsos are worried they will attract the wrong kind of participants, taking too many surveys and more focused on monetary rewards than providing honest and attentive answers.